fun things to do with kids in

 Chicago - Museum Campus

-Field Museum – The Field Museum is a “must see” for your visit with kids to Chicago.
 In the main hall is 67 million year old Sue, a humongous Tyrannosaurus Rex skeleton (what big teeth you have) – the African elephants next to her look shrimpy by comparison.
-Upstairs, watch people at work on real fossils in the fossil prep lab.
-More wonders of the natural world include amazing dioramas American birds and mammals.
+Upstairs, watch people at work on real fossils in the fossil prep lab, and see dinosaurs, Ice Age animals, reconstruction of prehistoric "Magdalenian Girl" in Evolving Planet exhibit.

-Crown Family Play Lab – This section of the museum has younger children totally in mind (ages 2-6), where kids can dig up dinosaur bones and play with dino egg puppets, grind and cook corn meal, play musical instruments from all over the world, dress up in costumes of animals native to Illinois, and more hands on activities.
+Crown Family PlayLab – This section of the museum has younger children totally in mind (ages 2-6), where kids can dig up dinosaur bones and play with dino egg puppets, grind and cook corn meal, play musical instruments from all over the world, dress up in costumes of animals native to Illinois, and more hands on activities.

-Tip: Use your Go Chicago Card.
+Tip: Use Chicago CityPass.

 Adler Planetarium – In the theater, there are shows that are out of this world (space, the stars and night skies), plus a Zulu Patrol show for younger kids.
 Star gazers will want to come at night (first Friday of the month) for telescope viewing of the night sky.
 And there’s a wealth of exhibits, about galaxies and our solar system.

 Outside the Planetarium, walk out by the water, and look back to the west.
-There are great views of the skyline, you can see how the Sears Tower is just so much taller than all the other skyscrapers.
+There are great views of the skyline, you can see how the Willis Tower is just so much taller than all the other skyscrapers.

 12th Street Beach - To the south of the planetarium is a nice sandy beach, good for playing in the sand and wading in the warm weather.